Hannah And Her Sisters | 1986

 When hypochondriac Mickey is found not to have a brain tumour, he dances out of the Mount Sinai Hospital, East 98th to East 101st Streets between Fifth and Madison Avenues on the Upper East Side.

-His brush with death takes him on a search for religion to the Church of the Transfiguration, 1 East 29th Street near Madison Square, but eventually he finds solace watching the Marx Brothers’ Duck Soup at the Metro Cinema, 2626 Broadway at 99th Street on the Upper West Side.
+His brush with death takes him on a search for religion to the Church of the Transfiguration, 1 East 29th Street near Madison Square, but eventually he finds solace watching the Marx Brothers’ Duck Soup at the – need I say, closed – Metro Cinema, 2626 Broadway at 99th Street on the Upper West Side.
+After standing empty for several years, the art deco building is due to reopen as Planet Fitness, a gym.